-Helping others has been a lifelong goal for me that started right out of high school.
+Helping others has been a lifelong goal of mine that started right out of high school.
 While attending Indiana University to earn my Bachelor of Arts in Psychology, I worked in group homes helping adults with disabilities.
 I graduated in 2001 and promptly moved to California to start my new adventure.

 In 2002, I began working with at-risk youth in a residential treatment facility.
 This provided an opportunity to experience a wide range of adolescent issues.
 I used a behavioral approach to teach coping skills and provided support to utilize those skills.
 During that time, I realized that the family played a large part in the success or failure of the adolescent.